alan-turing-institute/data-safe-haven-team/.github/ISSUE_TEMPLATE/Story-big-goals-issue.md

 ## Checklist
 - [ ] This Story have been agreed with project members, it tackles prioritised work
   - [ ] If not: Label as ForPrioritisation so it discussed in the next monthly meeting, do not set a status
+- [ ] I have filled in the Team Accountabe field
 - [ ] I have included this Story in the agreed upon Milestone, set status as Planned
-  - [ ] If not: set status as Backlog, to be Planned via weekly meetings/discussions
+  - [ ] If not: set status as Backlog, to be Planned via weekly meetings or async discussions
 - [ ] The work to be done is likely to span over a month
 - [ ] I have broken down the work in monthly issues and added them above
 - [ ] I have labeled this issue according to its main project: SATRE, TRESA, CORE DSH (ELA) or other (please agree and create a new label if necessary)